 Theorem 2.10.
-Clique \leq Independent Set and Independent Set \leq Clique.
+Clique $\leq$ Independent Set and Independent Set $\leq$ Clique.

 Proof.
-There is a simple function that maps one problem to the other: Let $K = V \times V$ denote all possible edges in a graph G. Given the graph G = (V, E) in Clique, remove all edges E of this graph and add all edges in E of the remove all cliques in E will become independent sets in the new graph, and vice versa.
+There is a simple function that maps one problem to the other: Let $K = V \times V$ denote all possible edges in a graph G. Given the graph G = (V, E) in Clique, remove all edges E of this graph and add all edges in K - E. Then, all cliques in G will become independent sets in the new graph, and vice versa.
 The transformation can be computed in polynomial time.